jimbobbennett/pi-hat-cam/README.md

 > This project builds a wearable, cloud connected camera.
 This is useful in situations where you want a record of what the camera sees stored in the cloud as quickly as possible.
 Make sure you use this in compliance will all applicable laws and privacy considerations.

+> This is video only, no audio.
+If you want to add audio, then I'd love a PR to add, or wait till I get a chance to add it.

 This app requires a Raspberry Pi connected to a Raspberry Pi Camera and WiFi.
 It continuously records short videos from the camera (by default 10 seconds in length), and uploads these to Azure blob storage.
 The ideal setup it a Pi Zero W due to it's small size and low power requirements, tethered to a mobile phone for internet access.

 > This uses a cloud service to store the videos, and therefor may incur a cost.
 If you have a free trial account, you can get $200 for the first 30 days which should more than cover the cost.
 Check out the [Blob storage pricing guide](https://azure.microsoft.com/pricing/details/storage/blobs/?WT.mc_id=pihatcam-github-jabenn) for more information on the cost of the service used.